 What About Streaming?

 VeePN generally works with US Netflix.
 However, there is no guarantee that a VPN working with US Netflix (or any other streaming service) today will work tomorrow as well.
 VeePN will let you consume geo-restricted Kodi content.
-Don’t expect it to work with BBC iPlayer or Amazon Prime Video, though.
+Expect it to work with BBC iPlayer or Amazon Prime Video.
+Just keep in mind that no VPN service can guarantee that it will always continue to work with US Netflix, Amazon Prime Video or any of the many streaming services.

 - Zero logs